yossadh/yossadh.github.io/_drafts/2018-00-00-rainbow-connection.md

 ---
 title:  ""
-date: 2018-00-00
+date: 2018-12-20
 categories:
   - long
 tags:
   - popular science
 ---

-I have an impressionable memory of seeing a rainbow when I was in a tourist bus in Iceland.
+My most impressionable memory of seeing a rainbow happened in a tourist bus in Iceland.
 It was faint, like a watercolour painting on the canvas that was the pale blue sky.
 I noticed it first, and a few minutes later the whole bus was teetering at one side of the bus, peering spellbound out of the window (except the bus driver, I hope).

 >Why are there so many songs about rainbows
 And what's on the other side?